BENJAMIN J. KAPRON, Ph.D.

 (he/him)

-I am an early-career, interdisciplinary scholar of Environmental Studies, bringing Indigenous Studies and Settler Colonial Studies into conversation with Environmental Humanities—including Environmental History, Philosophy, and Ethics.
-I investigate the ontologies, epistemologies, and other philosophies that generate and uphold settler colonialism.
-In particular, I confront how the prominence of anthropocentrism in dominant Western thought can influence settlers’ analyses of settler colonialism and create incongruities between Indigenous efforts towards dismantling settler colonialism and settler support for these actions.
+In my graduate research, I brought Environmental Humanities—including Environmental History, Philosophy, and Ethics—into conversation with Indigenous Studies and Settler Colonial Studies, confronting how the prominence of anthropocentrism in dominant Western thought can influence settlers’ analyses of settler colonialism and create incongruities between Indigenous efforts towards dismantling settler colonialism and settler support for these actions.

 I am a settler on Turtle Island.
 My maternal ancestors come from Italy, arriving on Turtle Island in the 1910s and 1920s; and my paternal ancestors come from Poland and the British Isles, arriving on Turtle Island, respectively, in the 1920s and—as far as I have been able to find—as early as the late 1700s, with that branch of my family living largely in Newfoundland for much of their time on Turtle Island.